hpc-carpentry/hpc-python/_episodes/13-cluster.md

 the cluster.
 Here we've used SLURM's `sbatch` command and arguments for setting time limits and resources with snakemake wildcards defining the requested values.

-We've also specified where to save SLURM logs and what to call them; note that this folder must already exist.
+We've also specified where to save SLURM logs and what to call them. **Note** that this folder must already exist.
+If the folders don't exist, snakemake will hang.

 Values for any command line argument to snakemake can be defined in our profile, although a value is required (e.g. the `--use-conda` argument could be included in our profile with `use-conda: true`).

 `jobs` specifies the maximum number of jobs that will be submitted at one time.
 We also specified the `default-resources` that will be requested for each job, while `resources` defines the resource limits.

 With these parameters, snakemake will use no more than 100 cpus and 100000 MB (100 GB) at a time between all currently submitted jobs.
 While it does not come into play here, a generally sensible default is slightly